hisl6802/ECCO/README.md

 - [mplcursors](https://pypi.org/project/mplcursors/)
 - openpyxl (needed for reading in excel sheets)

-## After downloading the requisite libaries needed.
+## 4) After downloading the requisite packages needed.
 Open a shell in IDLE, open the file listed below and run the following program:

 `ECCO_UI.py`